twilio-professional-services/flex-project-template/docs/docs/feature-library/metrics-data-tiles.md

 * To enable specific data tiles on the Real-time Queues View set the appropriate tile to `true`
 * You can change the Channel colors as needed.
-* The Enhanced Agent Activity tile replaces the native Bar Chart so if you enable it you can disable the Bar Chart by setting `"agents_by_activity_bar_chart": false`
+* The Enhanced Agent Activity tile replaces the native Bar Chart so if you enable it you can disable the Bar Chart on Flex UI 2.8 or later by setting `"agents_by_activity_bar_chart": false`.
-* The native All Channels tile may be redundant with the other tiles enabled, so you may disable this if you'd like by setting `"all_channels_data_tile": false`
+* The native All Channels tile may be redundant with the other tiles enabled, so you may disable this on Flex UI 2.8 or later by setting `"all_channels_data_tile": false`.
 * Configure activities to match the names of the Activities as defined in TaskRouter.
 The Flex UI includes a [set of icons](https://www.twilio.com/docs/flex/developer/ui/v1/icons#default-icons) that are used to enhance the display of the individual activities.